cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 * <https://github.com/cloudmesh/cloudmesh-mpi/blob/main/doc/chapters/report-mpi.md#installation>

-After installing Open MPI, ensure that you have cloned our cloudmesh-mpi repository and navigate to the examples folder.
+After installing Open MPI, ensure that you have cloned our cloudmesh-mpi repository with `git clone https://github.com/cloudmesh/cloudmesh-mpi.git` and navigate to the examples folder.
 Then, navigate to the count folder and run the following:

 ```bash
 # Allocate a Slurm job with 3 nodes and run your MPI application in it